kalliope-project/kalliope/Docs/settings.md

 ```

 >**Note:** The number of second here represents the time between kalliope's awakening and the moment when you can give her your order.

+## Next: configure the brain of Kalliope
+Now your settings are ok, you can start creating the [brain](brain.md) of your assistant.